zx80/flask-simple-auth/docs/TUTORIAL.md

 auth.init_app(app)
 ```

-And add routes which are open to _AUTH_-enticated users:
+And add routes which can be accessed by _AUTH_-enticated users:

 ```python
 # append to "app.py" routes